-- Secures our southwest border by: - Providing \$2.104 billion for construction of physical wall along the southwest border; - Providing \$496 million for 22,000 Border Patrol Agents, the highest level ever funded; - Restoring border security technology funding to the FY22 level of \$276 million; and - $\circ~$ Forcing Secretary Mayorkas to adhere to the law and build physical barriers immediately. - Removes dangerous criminals by: - Providing \$3.550 billion for custody operations, which is more than ever previously appropriated, to fund an average daily ICE detainee population of 41,500; and - Providing \$655 million to fund transportation and removal operations for removable aliens. - Counters China and bolsters national security by: - Providing \$335 million to procure four additional Coast Guard Fast Response Cutters to counter China in the Indo-Pacific; and - Providing \$150 million for the purchase of a polar icebreaker to project U.S. sovereignty in the Arctic.
+- Secures our southwest border by: - o Providing \$2.104 billion for construction of physical wall along the southwest border; - Providing \$496 million for 22,000 Border Patrol Agents, the highest level ever funded; - Restoring border security technology funding to the FY 2022 level of \$276 million; and - Forcing Secretary Mayorkas to adhere to the law and build physical barriers immediately. - Removes dangerous criminals by: - o Providing \$3.520 billion for custody operations, including to fund an average daily ICE detainee population of 41,000, which is higher than any previously appropriated level; and - Providing \$655 million to fund transportation and removal operations for removable aliens. - Counters China and bolsters our national security by: - Providing \$335 million to procure four additional Coast Guard Fast Response Cutters to counter China in the Indo-Pacific; and - Providing \$150 million for the purchase of a polar icebreaker to project U.S. sovereignty in the Arctic.